microsoft/vscode-jupyter/TELEMETRY.md

         - `failed`: `true`
         Whether there was a failure.
         Common to most of the events.
-        - `stackTrace`: `string`
-        Node stacktrace without PII.
-        Common to most of the events.
         - `failureCategory`?: `string`
         A reason that we generate (e.g. kerneldied, noipykernel, etc), more like a category of the error.
         Common to most of the events.